mbarrie/Splunk_BucketCleaner.py/README.md

 # Splunk_BucketCleaner.py

+This script is not offically supported by Splunk IN ANY WAY, it's something I developed internally to solve a problem.
+Do not rely on this script without talking to me.
+Do not rely on this sript without talking to me.
+This script is not offically supported by Splunk IN ANY WAY

 Steps:
 1. Edit a file (the example uses a file called servers.list) with names/ip's of all the indexers you are interested in tracking
 2. run the script from some node like this: